 Student eligibility is determined at move-in and at each annual recertification.
-If student status changes for an adult they must report the change in student status so that eligibility to receive assistance can be determined.
+If student status changes for an adult, they must report the change in student status and eligibility to receive assistance will be determined.
 If an applicant or current tenant is a student, they must meet all of the following criteria to be considered eligible: